Derrick Henry Player Prop Bets for NFL Week 8 | Tennessee vs. Indianapolis 10/31/2021

 Season Stats

-- He also averages 22.0 receiving yards per game, catching 18 passes for 154 yards.
+- He also averages 22.0 receiving yards per game, grabbing 18 passes for 154 yards.

 - He has handled 191, or 83.4%, of his team's 229 rushing attempts this season.

-- The Titans have run 50.2% passing plays and 49.8% rushing plays this season.
-They rank sixth in the NFL in scoring.
+- The Titans have thrown the football in 50.2% of their plays from scrimmage this year while running the ball 49.8% of the time.
+This offensive attack ranks sixth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Henry's matchup with the Colts.